Edargorter/Metaheuristic-Batch-Processor/README.md

-# Chemical Batch Processing Simulator and Experiments
+# Chemical Batch Processing Simulator and Optimisation Experiments for Scheduling

-Applying selected metaheuristics to the optimisation of chemical batch process scheduling.
+Applying selected metaheuristics to the optimisation of the scheduling with respect to profit (amount of chemical(s) produced in a fixed length of time) and makespan (minimising process time for fixed amount of profit).
+The schedules' mathematical representations and formulation come from the first paper listed below.

 ## Related Papers: